acheddir/acheddir.github.io/_posts/2024-05-19-swagger-is-being-removed-from-net-9.md

 By default Scalar uses the OpenAPI document route `/openapi/v1.json` which can be customized using the middleware options.

-The Scalar API reference UI is servet at `/scalar/v1` by default which can also be customized.
+The Scalar API reference UI is served at `/scalar/v1` by default which can also be customized.

 ![Scalar](/assets/img/posts/scalar_net_dark.png){: .light }
 ![Scalar](/assets/img/posts/scalar_net_light.png){: .dark }